-Trustees met 8 times during the course of the financial year, to manage the business of the Trust.
-Three of those meetings were held by videoconference due to the restrictions arising from the COVID-19 lockdowns and travel restrictions.
-The Annual Public Meeting was also held on 28 July 2020, at which 24 power consumers were in attendance.
+Trustees met 9 times during the financial year to manage the business of the Trust.
+The Annual Public Meeting was also held on 27 July 2021, where 20 power consumers were in attendance.

-In addition, we met with the directors of the Company, in our role as shareholder, for the Annual General Meeting and on a further occasion to consider matters of strategy and direction of the Top Energy Group.
-The Chairman of Directors and/or the Chief Executive have also updated trustees on a regular basis in relation to progress of the Ngawha Expansion Project and other general Group and industry issues.
+In addition, we met with the directors of the Company, in our role as shareholder, for the Annual General Meeting and on two further occasions to consider matters of strategy and direction of the Top Energy Group.
+The Chairman of Directors and/or the Chief Executive have also updated trustees on a regular basis in relation to general Group and industry issues.